Uncertainty quantification for Markov chain induced martingales with application to temporal difference learning: Introduction

 Given their widespread use, it is crucial to provide rigorous probabilistic guarantees on the convergence, stability, and error bounds of Markovian sequences.
 Indeed, uncertainty quantification is essential for assessing the reliability, robustness, and generalization power of machine learning models built on Markov chains.
 For example, in MCMC sampling, precise uncertainty quantification ensures reliable convergence diagnostics and variance estimation, preventing misleading inferences in Bayesian models.
 In RL, uncertainty estimation for value functions helps balance exploration and exploitation, leading to more stable decision-making.
 Similarly, understanding uncertainty in reverse stochastic processes improves sample quality and diversity in diffusion-based generative models.

-In the first part of the paper, we tackle these issues by deriving novel concentration and high-dimensional Berry-Esseen bounds for a certain type of bounded vector-valued martingale difference sequences induced by (not necessarily reversible) Markov chains, and illustrate the broad applicability of this data dependency structure.
-While there is a rich literature on concentration bounds for vector- and matrix-valued additive functional of Markov chains \citep{garg2018matrixexpanderchernoff,qiu2020matrix,neeman2024concentration}, we are in fact not aware of any high-dimensional Berry-Esseen bounds for data of this form.
+In the first part of the paper, we derive novel concentration and high-dimensional Berry--Esseen bounds for a certain type of bounded vector-valued martingale difference sequences induced by (not necessarily reversible) Markov chains, and illustrate the broad applicability of this data dependency structure.
+While there is a rich literature on concentration bounds for vector- and matrix-valued additive functionals of Markov chains \citep{garg2018matrixexpanderchernoff,qiu2020matrix,neeman2024concentration}, we are in fact not aware of any high-dimensional Berry--Esseen bounds for data of this form.
 Recently, \cite{heejong.m.dependence} have studied high-dimensional Gaussian approximations for $m$-dependent sequences over the class of hyper-rectangles, though those bounds and methods do not directly apply to martingale sequences.

 In the second part of the paper, we turn to the study of uncertainty quantification for the temporal difference (TD) learning algorithm, a widely used method for value function estimation in RL \citep{sutton2018reinforcement}, assuming Markovian data.
 TD learning is an instance of stochastic approximation \citep{robbins1951stochastic}, designed to solve fixed-point equations via randomized approximations of residuals.
 In recent years, largely motivated by the diffusion and success of RL applications, there have been significant advancements in statistical inference techniques for Markov chain-based algorithms in RL; see, e.g., \cite{bhandari2018finite,mou2020linear,Fan2021Hoeffding,li2021sample,samsonov2023finitesample,samsonov2024gaussian,srikant2024rates}.
 In this paper we obtain novel and sharp bounds that improve on the current state of the art.